jupita-io/audio-websocket/README.md

 1. To update Gcloud SDK run ‘Gcloud components update’ in command line.

-## The Jupita Websocket SDK explained
+## The Jupita WebSocket SDK explained
 Two tracks; outbound (touchpoint) + inbound (input)

 In the below code snapshot you will see that the media stream handler connection is initiated by calling